Nobody Puts Baby in a Corner: Reviews

 Rowan Kaiser, writing for The A.V.
 Club thought that the episode was quirky, especially in the scenes involving Veronica's babysitting.
-On the episode's tone, he added, "And this is fine.
+On the episode's tone, she added, "And this is fine.
 This is great, even.
 Combined with things like Veronica's vision of Lilly in the season premiere, it makes me think that Veronica Mars is moving in a much more metaphorical direction."
 Television Without Pity gave the episode a "B".

 Price Peterson of TV.com gave a glowing review, writing that "Nobody Puts Baby in a Corner" was "[a]nother great episode, with its perfect blend of teenage awfulness (the slumber party), [and] Neptune's seedy underbelly…I mean, what's not to like?
 But really, the closing sequence in which Lamb arrested and then set free Veronica and Duncan was incredible.
 One of the more subtle and powerful moments I've seen on any TV show in a while."